MadeByMike/madebymike/site/content/writing/using-css-variables.md

 }
 ```

 The example above demonstrates a better way of writing CSS with variables.
+Now let's see if we can define some of these techniques in more detail.

 ## Techniques for organising code with CSS variables